odahu/odahu-docs/source/ref_packagers.rst

     #  * end with an alphanumeric character
     id: "id-12345"
     spec:
       # Type of a packager.
 Available values: docker-rest, docker-cli.
       integrationName: docker-rest
       # Training output artifact name
       artifactName: wine-model-123456789.zip
       # Compute resources
       resources:
         limits:
           cpu: 1
           memory: 1Gi
         requests:
           cpu: 1
           memory: 1Gi
       # List of arguments.
 Depends on a Model Packaging integration.
       # You can find specific values in the sections below.
       # This parameter is used for customizing a packaging process.
       arguments: {}
       # List of targets.
 Depends on a Model Packaging integration.
       # You can find specific values in the sections below.
       # A packager can interact with a Docker registry, PyPi repository, and so on.
       # You should provide a list of connections for a packager to get access to them.
       targets: []
       # You can set connection which points to some bucket where the Trained Model Binary is stored
       # then packager will extract your binary from this connection
       outputConnection: custom-connection
+      # Node selector that exactly matches a node pool from ODAHU config
+      # This is optional; when omitted, ODAHU uses any of available packaging node pools
+      # Read more about node selector: https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/
+      nodeSelector:
+        label: value
     # Every packager saves its results into status field.
     # Example of fields: docker image or python packager name.
     status:
       results:
         - name: some_param
           value: some_value

 .. note::